 Salary and total remuneration

-These details were last updated in August 2013 when Charlotte Moore's salary and remuneration were last adjusted.
+These details were last updated in December 2014 when Charlotte Moore's salary and remuneration were last adjusted.
+This information is correct as of April 2015.

 Expenses and central bookings